What's a girl sleuth to do without her trademark sleuthing tools? Never leave home without a trusty flashlight or a handy

 Though modest, Nancy was often rewarded by those she helped: Crowley clock (The Secret of the Old Clock), silver

 urn (The Hidden Staircase), ring (The Bungalow Mystery), and a handbag (The Clue in the Diary).
+She never took money as payment like a regular detective would and at one point in the series, she was referred to often as an "amateur" detective.

 Currently, I am writing a book which focuses on the mysterious history of Nancy Drew®.
 While this website is a good introduction into the world of Nancy Drew®, you will find further analysis in my upcoming book.